This page is for Google Chrome/Chrome OS bypasses

 1: Check your kernver by entering Recovery Mode (Esc+Refresh+Power) & pressing Tab.

 2: Look at the text in the top-left corner.
-If the number ends in 4 or more, your Chromebook is unsupported.
+If the kernver text ends in 2 or more, your Chromebook is unsupported.

 3: Find your Chromebook’s board name by going to chrome://version.
 It will be behind “stable-channel”.